Interpause/dotfiles/README.md

-# sh-scripts
+# My Dotfiles

-Backup of shell scripts used on my Gentoo Laptop'21.
-I should really rename this to dotfiles at some point.
+Backup of some configs on my Gentoo Laptop'21.

 ## Contents